BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 We improved coverage of spectral methods by adding a new Discrete Wavelet Transform benchmark, and replacing the previous inadequate `fft` benchmark.
 All benchmarks were enhanced to allow multiple problem sizes; in Chapter 3 we report results for four different problem sizes, selected according to the memory hierarchy of CPU systems as motivated by Marjanović's findings [@marjanovic2016hpc].
-These can now be easily adjusted for next generation accelerator systems using the methodology outlined in Section~\ref{ssec:setting_sizes}.
+These can now be easily adjusted for next generation accelerator systems using the methodology outlined in Section~\ref{sec:setting_sizes}.

 We ran many of the benchmarks presented in the original OpenDwarfs [@krommydas2016opendwarfs] paper on current hardware.
 This was done for two reasons, firstly to investigate the original findings to the state-of-the-art systems and secondly to extend the usefulness of the benchmark suite.